kewisch/crutool/README.md

     # You can summarize and close at once by using "close"
     crutool review <issue_or_cr> set <status>

-    # Send a pullrequest email.
-If git support is not installed, revision
-    # information will be taken from the review and if not specified the branch
-    # name will be the issue id.
-This may be more than you want, especially if
-    # you have rebased.
-Git support is highly recommended.
-With git support,
-    # revision information and branch (if not specified) is taken from 'git
-    # cherry' and the active branch.
-Be sure to set up the [smtp] section of
-    # your config file.
-    crutool review <issue_or_cr> pr <targetbranch> [branch]

 Jira Module
 -----------
     # Show information about the issue